micropython/micropython/docs/library/rp2.StateMachine.rst

 .. method:: StateMachine.put(value, shift=0)

-    Push a word onto the state machine's TX FIFO.
+    Push words onto the state machine's TX FIFO.

+    *value* can be an integer, an array of type ``B``, ``H`` or ``I``, or a `bytearray`.

-    If the FIFO is full, it blocks until there is space (i.e. the state machine pulls a word).
+    This method will block until all words have been written to the FIFO.
+If the FIFO is, or becomes, full, the method will block until the state machine pulls enough words to complete the write.

-    The value is first shifted left by *shift* bits, i.e. the state machine receives ``value << shift``.
+    Each word is first shifted left by *shift* bits, i.e. the state machine receives ``word << shift``.

 .. method:: StateMachine.rx_fifo()